Samidha9/Solidify/README.md

 seating rather than facing pairs, and named the perspective structure of its own render before prescribing the fix.

+## Round by round

+Each pass works at a finer grain than the last.

+**Round 1** gets the elements right — pink walls, teal upholstery, checkerboard floor, chrome-base stools, window blinds — but the floor plan is mirrored and the booths float loose in the room.

-By round 3 the camera matches the photo's composition, the booths run under the windows, the counter and stools line the right wall, and the detail fills in — tables, condiments, wall menus, the ceiling pendant.
+**Round 2** fixes the structure.
+The camera flips to look down the length of the diner, the way the photo does.
+Booths move against the window wall; the counter and stools take the right side.

+**Round 3** fills in the detail: tables attached to every booth, condiment bottles, menu boards above the counter, the ceiling pendant, the wall clock.
+The composition now reads as the same space as the photograph.

+More rounds, more resolution — the loop keeps having somewhere to go.

 ## Why GLM-5.3-Flash